 Density interpretation and model building:

-We develop methods to facilitate interpretation of cryo-EM density maps and improve the improve of accuracy models derived from them.
+We develop methods to facilitate interpretation of cryo-EM density maps and improve the accuracy of models derived from them.
 We have introduced the concept of local sharpening to optimize contrast in maps with local resolution variation and adaptive restraint weigthing for atomic model refinement against a single map target.

 Microdiffraction: We have developed protocols to utilize the spontaneous protein crystallization in yeast peroxisomes as a source of nanocrystals for in cellulo diffraction using XFELs and electron microdiffraction (microED) and demonstrated that collection of diffraction data in these cases is possible from intact cells.